Jiangfeng-China/IOT-Meraki-DevNet/README.md

 =====
 Doot-Connect is the IOT platform for door application. <br />
 It is base on Meriki MV, Webex Teams and MOXA DIDO.
 The aim is provide the integration server for IOT door application. <br />

+Most Enterprises has some confidential places such as file room, operation room, data center and so on. <br />
+They need a good solution which can control and record staff who and when enters these kind of rooms.
+When there is something happened, they need a simple tool which can provide much more visibility and trace back easily.
 # Getting Started
 There are some hardware equipment and software need to prepare.
 * Environment Setup